betterlaterapp/betterlaterapp.github.io/README.md

 **Understanding local storage vs centralized storage**

-- **Better Later uses localStorage to store the data you produce with this app**, localStorage is sandboxed—only, which means only `betterlaterapp.github.io` can read data stored by `betterlaterapp.github.io`.
+- **Better Later uses localStorage to store the data you produce with this app**, localStorage is sandboxed-only, which means only `betterlaterapp.github.io` can read data stored by `betterlaterapp.github.io`.
 No other website can access it.
 This is enforced by your browser's [Same-Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).

 **What about browser-level tracking?**